macicchino/Food_Insecurity/README.md

 </details>

 ### Description of Data
-The tables below include the Stores Table, Local Table, Restaurants Table and Insecurity Table.
+The tables below include the Stores Table, Local Table, Restaurants Table, and Insecurity Table.

 #### Tables